28 of the latest beach reads, author debuts, mysteries and story collections from down South.

 Becky Hagenston’s fourth collection allows space for both the real and the fictional, combining mundane characters and fantastical details in this collection of stories.
 The characters range from parents to babysitters, students to teachers, even a sex-toy seller or two!
 Each of these characters will confront conflicting, difficult emotions and will find joy twined somewhere in the painful mix.
 Hagenston’s collection uses fun storylines to convey what people–plain old boring people–are capable of.

-Dark and Shallow Lies by Ginny Myers Sain (August 31)
+Dark and Shallow Lies by Ginny Myers Sain (New Release Date: September 7)

 La Cachette, Louisiana, is the worst place to be if you have something to hide.
 This tiny town, where 17-year-old Grey spends her summers, is the self-proclaimed Psychic Capital of the World—and the place where Elora Pellerin, Grey’s best friend, disappeared six months earlier.
 Grey can’t believe that Elora vanished into thin air any more than she can believe that nobody in a town full of psychics knows what happened.
 But as she digs into the night that Elora went missing, she begins to realize that everybody in town is hiding something—her grandmother Honey; her childhood crush Hart; and even her late mother, whose secrets continue to call to Grey from beyond the grave.
 When a mysterious stranger emerges from the bayou, Grey realizes that La Cachette’s past is far more present and dangerous than she’d ever understood.